-- [17] The issues raised by the complaint are as follows: - 1.
+- [15] The issues raised by the complaint are as follows: - 1.
 Does the information at issue qualify as "personal information" under section 2(1) of the Act? - 2.
 Does section 37 of the Act apply to the personal information? - 3.
-If section 37 does not apply, was the personal information collected in compliance with section 39 of the Act? - 4.
 If section 37 does not apply, was the personal information used or disclosed in compliance with sections 41 and 42 of the Act?